-As gas prices keep going up, a Sam’s Club membership could be worth it just for the gas prices.
-Gas prices at warehouse clubs tend to be cheaper than other gas stations.
+A Sam’s Club membership could be worth it just for the gas prices.
+Gas prices at warehouse clubs tend to be cheaper than at other gas stations.

 Unsure if the drive to your local Sam’s Club is worth it for the gas?
 Check GasBuddy before you go.

 And although you don’t have to be a member to fill up at certain locations, you also won’t get the discount or the sweet cash back rewards we’ll talk about next.